 The DRIC study is following three legislated processes.
-All require that the DRIC study be thorough, open, transparent and fully accessible to the public for scrutiny and evaluation.
-The Canadian DRIC study team is fully committed to working with the public, communities and interested groups in Windsor and Essex County, in coordination with the U.S. partners, to develop a solution that best meets future transportation needs, while minimizing community and environmental impacts.
+All require that the DRIC Environmental Study be thorough, open, transparent and fully accessible to the public for scrutiny and evaluation.
+The DRIC study team is fully committed to working with the public, communities, and interested groups in Windsor-Essex County, in consultation with the U.S. partners, to develop a solution that best meets future transportation needs, while minimizing community impacts.